Boxing bouts fixed at 2016 Olympics, investigation finds

 “Key personnel decided that the rules did not apply to them,” said McLaren, who added there was a “culture of fear, intimidation and obedience in the ranks of the referees and judges.”

+Senior AIBA officials used their power to select referees and judges and turned the commission which was supposed to ensure they were assigned fairly into “a mere rubber stamp”, McLaren said.

+“This informal structure allowed complicit and compliant referees and judges … to be assigned to specific bouts to ensure the manipulation of outcomes,” he said.
+The referees and judges who were selected generally “knew what was going on” or else were “incompetent” and willing to ignore signs of manipulation, and qualifying events for the Olympics were used to filter out honest referees and judges, McLaren alleged.

-Referees and judges were told who should win a bout in the morning before a day of fights at the Olympics, McLaren said.
+Referees and judges were told who should win a bout in the morning before a day of fights at the Olympics, including in a lounge area “protected from prying eyes,” McLaren said.
 He wasn’t able to identify who was ultimately responsible for running the match-fixing scheme and selecting winners.

+During the 2016 Olympics, there was a spotlight on judging after a contentious fight between Ireland’s Michael Conlan and Russian Vladimir Nikitin.
+After the judges awarded the fight to Nikitin, Conlan showed them his middle fingers and accused Russia and AIBA of corruption.
+McLaren’s report didn’t offer a verdict on whether the result of that fight was fixed.

+McLaren’s report includes witness testimony of discussions at the 2016 Olympics over a bribe of up to $250,000 for a Mongolian boxer to beat a fighter from France in a semifinal bout.
+The witness alleged a man from Kazakhstan working as a referee and judge asked for the money in exchange for fixing the fight in Mongolia’s favor.
+No bribe was paid and the Mongolian boxer lost with “very unusual scoring” which was identical on all five judges’ scorecards, the report states.

 AIBA has been led by Russian businessman Umar Kremlev since December and says it has reformed how bouts are judged since 2016, when ex-president C.K.
 Wu was in charge.

+“AIBA hired Professor McLaren because we have nothing to hide,” Kremlev said in a statement.
+“We will work to incorporate any helpful recommendations that are made.
+We will also take legal advice with regard to what action is possible against those found to have participated in any manipulation.
+There should be no place in the AIBA family for anyone who has fixed a fight.”

 None of the referees or judges from 2016 were in their posts for this year’s Olympics in Tokyo after being suspended by AIBA.
 This year’s Olympic tournaments were organized not by AIBA but directly by the International Olympic Committee, which remains unhappy with how AIBA is run.

 The IOC said this month it has “deepest concerns” about AIBA and that it received complaints about refereeing and judging at two major AIBA events this year, the Asian championships and world youth championships.